icebeam7/SummerCoding/Part3-MVVM/README.md

 }
 ```

-3. Now, we need to register the service in `MauiProgram.cs`.
-Add the namespace for `Services` folder and register the service with `AddSingleton` before `builder.Build()`:
+3. Now, we take advantage of the built-in **Dependency Injection** container to register the interface service and its implementation in `MauiProgram.cs`.
+Add the namespace for `Services` and register both elements with `AddSingleton` before `builder.Build()`.
+Singleton means that there will be a single instance of the class, and the container will return a reference to that existing object when it is required.
+Code goes as follows:

 ```csharp
 using RefreshingRecipes.Services;